 For human consumption

-Optional: add 1 teaspoon dried rosemary, thyme basil, parsley or other savory herbs
+Optional: for savory, add 1 teaspoon dried rosemary, thyme basil, parsley or other savory herbs

-Optional: add 1-2 tablespoon maple syrup or honey (I did not add any sweetener, but you might prefer it)
+Optional: for sweet, add 1-2 tablespoon maple syrup or honey (I did not add any sweetener, but you might prefer it)

 Preheat oven to 350 degrees F.

 Mix the dry ingredients in a bowl.
 (Sift the baking soda).
 Add the wet ingredients and mix well.

 For dog treats, pour the batter into a greased baking sheet measuring no more than 9×13 inches.
 For humans, pour batter into an 8×8 inch baking dish.